Legislating Terrorist and Violent Extremist Content

 Learn more about the legislation, policy, and regulatory frameworks that relate to online content.

-Alongside their efforts to define terrorism and violent extremism, governments worldwide also seek to create legislative and regulatory frameworks that put legal obligations on tech companies to address terrorist and violent extremist content or actors that might exist on their platforms.
-These obligations can include: physical offices in the legislating country, proactive removals, time-bound removals, preservation of content for evidence, and transparency reporting.
+Alongside their efforts to define terrorism and violent extremism and create associated policy frameworks, governments worldwide also seek to create legislative and regulatory frameworks that put legal obligations on tech companies to address terrorist and violent extremist content or actors that might exist on their platforms.
+These obligations can include: proactive removals, time-bound removals, the preservation of content for evidence, and transparency reporting.
 While some legal obligations might be easily achievable, not all tech platforms have the appropriate resource capacity to meet the legislative demands that they might face.

-Importantly, each government that attempts to legislate terrorist and violent extremist content does so with its specific local context and national security goals in mind, resulting in an international policy framework that sometimes places contradictory and competing obligations on tech companies that often operate across geographic borders.
-Again, just as there is no global consensus on how to define terrorism, there is also no global consensus on how to legislate terrorist and violent extremist content.
+Importantly, each government that attempts to legislate terrorist and violent extremist content does so with its specific local context and national security goals in mind, as well as international legal obligations and agreements, resulting in an international policy framework that sometimes places contradictory and competing obligations on tech companies that often operate across geographic borders.
+Again, just as there is no universal and comprehensive definition of terrorism, there is as yet no global consensus on how to legislate terrorist and violent extremist content.

-Drawing on work from previous Legal Frameworks Working Groups, GIFCT’s Global Legislative Map was created to support practitioners, especially tech companies, understand the ways in which governments worldwide are legislating terrorist and violent extremist content.
+Drawing on work from previous Legal Frameworks Working Groups, GIFCT’s Global Legislative Map was created to support tech companies, policymakers, and practitioners with understanding the ways in which governments are legislating terrorist and violent extremist content.

 Browse and access the Global Network on Extremism and Technology (GNET)'s wealth of actionable resources to gain a deeper understanding of how terrorism and violent extremism manifest in relation to specific themes.